 Obsessive-compulsive disorder (OCD) is an anxiety disorder .
-The person suffers from unwanted repetitive thoughts and behaviors.
+A person with OCD has unwanted repetitive thoughts and behaviors.

 The cause is of OCD is unknown.
 OCD may be due to neurobiological, environmental, genetic, and psychological factors.
 An imbalance of a brain chemical called serotonin may play a major role.